LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 .. type:: dns_response
 .. method:: dns_response()

-   An object of this data type can be returned in response to a :type:`dns_lookup` depending on its parameters.
+   An object of this data type can be returned in response to a `dns_lookup` depending on its parameters.
 The member methods of this type are described below.

 .. member:: dns_response->format()